Buttermilk Creek complex: Artifact assemblage

 The Buttermilk Creek complex artifact assemblage is much larger and more varied than other North American sites advanced as having a pre-Clovis component.
 This is one of the main reasons why the claim of a pre-Clovis component at this site has been greeted with much more credibility than at most other potential pre-Clovis sites.

 The Buttermilk Creek complex has yielded 15,528 pre-Clovis stone artifacts which have been separated into macrodebitage, microdebitage, and tools.
 The macrodebitage was counted, analyzed, and further subdivided into additional categories.

 Tools were individually analyzed and included 5 blades, 14 bladelets, 12 bifaces, 1 discoidal core, 23 edge-modified tools, 3 radial break tools, and 1 piece of polished hematite.

 There has been use-wear analysis done on some of the artifacts found in the Buttermilk Creek assemblage.
 The 4 artifacts that were analyzed for use-wear show polish and striations indicative of cutting, grooving, or incising of a hard material such as bone, wood, or antler.

 There appears to be some connection between the Folsom, Clovis, and Buttermilk Creek assemblages at the site.
 The debitage found in all 3 horizons is characteristic of late stage lithic reduction, which shows that the site was used for the same purpose by each set of peoples.

 However, by analyzing the tool to debitage ratio amongst the 3 assemblages it appears that the Buttermilk Creek peoples were using the site for a greater diversity of tasks than the Folsom and Clovis peoples.

 One overshot flake and 3 partial overshot flakes found in the Buttermilk Creek complex suggest the possibility that they were starting to develop the knapping technologies that would be indicative of later Clovis technology.

 The Clovis and Buttermilk Creek assemblages also show examples of blades and bladelets.
 The presence of certain core reduction techniques in the Buttermilk Creek assemblage suggests that Clovis lithic technologies and tool kit could have evolved from the Buttermilk Creek complex.

 There are however, some differences in the lithic reduction techniques seen in each assemblage.
 Unlike the Folsom and Clovis assemblages there is no evidence of fluting or channel flakes in the Buttermilk Creek assemblage.

 At the time of publication of the findings of the site in the journal Science in 2011, there had been no comprehensive study on refitting (or rejoining) of artifacts; however, preliminary examination has shown that there are refits present in both the Buttermilk Creek complex and other horizons.
 These include a total of 5 refits.

 Oldest weapons found

 The oldest weapons ever found in North America were discovered at the site in 2016 by a team led by Prof. Michael Waters.
 These are the ancient spear points, about 3-4 inches long, and they are dated to 15,500 years BP.
 They were made of chert, and were discovered along with some other tools under several feet of sediment.
 They are believed to have been used for hunting game in the area.
-These finds were published in 2018.
+These findings were published in 2018.